LandRegistry/conceptual-services/README.md

 - permission to do something, that needs information about property - an owner or someone with a right getting permission, or giving another person access
 - geospatial ideas - what could a geostpatial register do / allow?
 - digital casework - if public services changed how would casework change to also suppoert that / work in the future

+this is a lightweight app, to show the main idea or ideas, if you have another prototype with more information, link to that.

 ## How to contribute